An Introduction to Laterite

 If aluminium would not be removed in the course of lateritization of acidic rocks, bauxites should commonly form on these widespread rocks because of their high Al2O3 : Fe2O3 ratios.
 But actually bauxites are rare compared with laterites.
 They are restricted to areas with exceptionally good leaching conditions which allow partial (incongruent) kaolinite dissolution with subsequent formation of gibbsite due to a very low concentration of dissolved silica.
 Under weaker leaching conditions gibbsite does not form or forms only in minor quantities.
 This is favoured by the presence of quartz and the lower permeability of weathered acidic rocks compared with the more porous and friable laterites on mafic and ultramafic rocks.

 What is the reason for a stronger (residual) iron accumulation under comparatively weaker leaching conditions which might be paradox at the first sight?
 The author suggests the cause in the dissolution and neoformation of kaolinite , of wich two generations were observed in many laterite samples.
 In a first generation kaolinite replaces the silicate minerals of the parent rock which already occurs in the saprolite stage.
 In a second generation very fine-grained and iron-stained kaolinite with lower crystallinity fills small voids and fissures in the lateritic matrix.
 This secondary kaolinite increases with proceeding lateritization.
 Its occurence in open spaces shows precipitation from soil solution.
-Dissolution and neoformation of kaolinite proceed at different times and at different places in the lateritic profile, depending on the specific chemical and physical conditions in the respective microenvironment.The same kaolinite sequence was observed by French authors (1) in a recent study of a lateritic profile above kaolinitic clays in Brazil.
+Dissolution and neoformation of kaolinite proceed at different times and at different places in the lateritic profile, depending on the specific chemical and physical conditions in the respective microenvironment.The same kaolinite sequence was observed by Balan et al (2007) in a recent study of a lateritic profile above kaolinitic clays in Brazil.
 The well ordered primary kaolinite of sedimentary origin decreased in the lateritic profile with decreasing depth, accompanied by a rising fraction of poorly ordered, neoformed kaolinite.
 An impregnation with finely divided, gel-like secondary kaolinite might be the cause for the hardening properties of many laterites on acidic rocks.
-Detailed microprobe analyses of various laterite samples only proved the well-known laterite minerals and no amorphous compounds with variable composition which might equally cause hardening after drying.
+Detailed microprobe analyses by the author of various laterite samples only proved the well-known laterite minerals and no amorphous compounds with variable composition which might equally cause hardening after drying.

 The presented analyses and observations led the author suggest a three-step-model of tropical weathering, depending on the intensity of the weathering processes: